rattandeep1998/rattan-academic-website/content/_index.md

           date_end: '2018-07-01'
           description: |2-
               <ul>
-                <li><b>Cloud Raider:</b> Developed and open-sourced Fault Injection Framework for Automated FMEA(Failure Modes and Effect Analysis)
+                <b>Cloud Raider:</b> Developed and open-sourced Fault Injection Framework for Automated FMEA(Failure Modes and Effect Analysis)
-                  reducing time to perform FMEA from days to hours and making services more resilient(Used by 100+ services)</li>
+                  reducing time to perform FMEA from days to hours and making services more resilient(Used by 100+ services)
               </ul>
         - title: Student Researcher
           company: Netaji Subhas Institute of Technology